kittykatattack/learningPixi/README.md

 ![Rocket extracted from tileset](/examples/images/screenshots/10.png)

 Let's look at the code that does this.
-First, load the `tileset.png` image with Pixi’s `loader`, just as you've done in earlier examples.
+First, load the `tileset.png` image with Pixi’s `Loader`, just as you've done in earlier examples.
 ```js
 loader
   .add("images/tileset.png")